o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-nodeable-nodes.md

 ## Step 5: Register the new node {#register-the-new-node}
 {{< note >}}
-This step is only required once for the first time nodeable node creation.
+This step is only required once for first time nodeable node creation.
 {{< /note >}}

 The final step is to register the new node.
 To do this, you need to modify your Gem's [Gem module](/docs/user-guide/programming/gems/overview/) or [system component](/docs/user-guide/programming/components/system-components/).
 Use the **StartingPointInput** Gem from the O3DE source as a reference: